 Nanoscribe’s 3D printers combine the technology of two-photon polymerization with the printing workflow of standard additive manufacturing processes.
 Thus the focus of a femtosecond laser cures a negative-tone resin layer by layer.
 This enables the manufacturing of micro- and mesoscale parts with complex designs and high shape accuracy in an additive way.
 Read More »

-Multiphoton lithography allows not only additive manufacturing with negative-tone photoresists, but also subtractive manufacturing of positive-tone resists.
-In the latter, nonlinear light absorption triggers a local "depolymerization" of the material that can be easily washed away in a developer.
+Multiphoton lithography also allows subtractive manufacturing of positive-tone resists.
+Nonlinear light absorption triggers a local depolymerization of the material that can be easily washed away in a developer bath.
 Read More »